Columbia Records: Columbia Square, Hollywood

 In 1961, Columbia Records renovated and repurposed CBS Radio Studio A at the company's Columbia Square complex at 6121 Sunset Boulevard in Hollywood, California.
 Columbia utilized the studio for recording and mastering services until its closure in 1972.

+Columbia Recording Studios, Chicago

+Columbia maintained one of its principal recording studios in Chicago (c.1939-c.1974).
+While under the ownership of CBS Inc., the label’s facilities were always housed alongside the network’s radio and television stations in Chicago (WBBM-AM/FM/TV).
+Before 1956, the studios operated out of the Wrigley Building; after that year, they moved to 630 North McClurg Court.
+The site was also commonly known as “CBS Studios, Chicago.”

-Columbia Studio B, Nashville
+Columbia Studios, Nashville

-In 1962, Columbia Records purchased Bradley's Film & Recording Studios, Harold and Owen Bradley's Nashville recording studio known as the Quonset Hut, and established Columbia Studio B in Nashville, Tennessee.
-Columbia operated the studio from 1962 through 1982, when it was converted into office space.
-In 2006, philanthropist Mike Curb bought the structure and had it restored.
-Today it serves as a recording classroom for Belmont University.
+In 1962, Columbia Records purchased the Bradley Studios in Nashville, Tennessee (also known as the Quonset Hut), the first recording studio in what would become Nashville's Music Row district when first established by Harold and Owen Bradley in 1954.
+Renamed Columbia Studios, the company replaced Bradley Studio A with a building containing a newer, larger studio A, mixing and mastering studios, and administrative offices.
+Columbia operated these studios from 1962 through 1982, when they were converted into office space.
+Philanthropist Mike Curb bought the structure in 2006 and restored it; it is now a recording classroom for Belmont University's Mike Curb College of Entertainment & Music Business.

 Liederkranz Hall Studio, New York

 Columbia also recorded in the highly respected Liederkranz Hall, at 111 East 58th Street between Park and Lexington Avenues, in New York City, it was built by and formerly belonged to a German cultural and musical society, The Liederkranz Society, and used as a recording studio (Victor also recorded in Liederkranz Hall in the late 1920s).
 The producer Morty Palitz had been instrumental in convincing Columbia Records to begin to use the Liederkranz Hall studio for recording music, additionally convincing the conductor Andre Kostelanetz to make some of the first recordings in Liederkranz Hall which until then had only been used for CBS Symphony radio shows.
 In 1949, the large Liederkranz Hall space was physically rearranged to create four television studios.